History of gravitational theory: Leonardo da Vinci

+Francesco Beato and Luca Ghini

-By 1544, according to Benedetto Varchi, the experiments of at least two Italians had dispelled the Aristotelian claim that objects fall proportionately to their weight.
-In 1551, Domingo de Soto suggested that objects in free fall accelerate uniformly.
+By 1544, according to Benedetto Varchi, the experiments of at least two Italians, Francesco Beato, a Dominican philosopher at Pisa, and Luca Ghini, a physician and botanist from Bologna, had dispelled the Aristotelian claim that objects fall at speeds proportional to their weight.

+Domingo de Soto

+In 1551, Domingo de Soto theorized that objects in free fall accelerate uniformly in his book Physicorum Aristotelis quaestiones.
 This idea was subsequently explored in more detail by Galileo Galilei, who derived his kinematics from the 14th-century Merton College and Jean Buridan, and possibly De Soto as well.

+Simon Stevin

+In 1585, Flemish polymath Simon Stevin performed a demonstration for Jan Cornets de Groot, a local politician in the Dutch city of Delft.
+Stevin dropped two lead balls from the Nieuwe Kerk in that city.
+From the sound of the impacts, Stevin deduced that the balls had fallen at the same speed.
+The result was published in 1586.

+Galileo Galilei

 Galileo successfully applied mathematics to the acceleration of falling objects, correctly hypothesizing in a 1604 letter to Paolo Sarpi that the distance of a falling object is proportional to the square of the time elapsed.
-Galileo suggested in his Two New Sciences (1638) that the slight variance of speed of falling objects of different mass was due to air resistance, and that objects would fall completely uniformly in a vacuum.